Azure/aks-engine-azurestack/docs/topics/azure-stack.md

 >\* Starting from Kubernetes v1.21, **only** [Cloud Provider for Azure](#cloud-provider-for-azure) is supported on Azure Stack Hub.

 >\** Starting from Kubernetes v1.24, **ONLY** the `containerd` container runtime is supported.
 Please refer to the section [*Upgrading Kubernetes clusters created with docker container runtime*](#upgrading-kubernetes-clusters-created-with-docker-container-runtime) for more details.

-## Azure Monitor for containers

-Azure Monitor for containers can be deployed to AKS Engine clusters hosted in Azure Stack Hub Cloud Environments.
-Refer to [Azure Monitor for containers](../topics/monitoring.md#azure-monitor-for-containers) for more details on how to onboard and monitor clusters, nodes, pods, containers inventory, performance metrics and logs.

 ## Cloud Provider for Azure